algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 ###### ➭ <ins>Usage:</ins>

 To work on the project, we will need to have a suitable working environment.
 Here is the working environment we will use:
 - **Flutter SDK:** The Flutter SDK is the software development kit that allows us to create Flutter applications.
-We will use the latest version of the Flutter SDK to create the application.
+We will use the latest version of the Flutter SDK which is currently 3.22.1 (the version may change during the development process to ensure compatibility with the latest features and updates).
-- **Visual Studio Code:** Visual Studio Code is the integrated development environment that allows us to create Flutter applications.
+- **Visual Studio Code:** Visual Studio Code is the integrated development environment that allows us to create Flutter applications (current version 1.89.1).
+We will use Visual Studio Code to write the code for the application and to run the application on various devices
-- **Android Studio:** Android Studio is the integrated development environment that allows us to create Android applications.
+- **Android Studio:** Android Studio is the integrated development environment that allows us to create Android applications (current version Jellyfish 2023.3.1).
 We will use Android Studio to create various virtual devices to test the application.

 ###### ➭ <ins>Installation:</ins>